Aliesia/test-atomation-python-example/README.md

 - [x] As a guest I want to change language on Login page
 - [x] As a guest I want to return to Log in page from forgot password page
 - [x] As a guest I want to return to Log in page from Sign up page
-- [ ] As a guest I want to return to Log in page from Sign up with Facebook page
 - [x] As a guest I want to see password of Login form
 - [x] As a guest I want NOT to log in with wrong credentials